maxfierrog/maxfierrog.github.io/content/resume.md

 ## Introduction

-I am graduating from [UC Berkeley](https://www.berkeley.edu/) intellectually invested in mathematics and computer science.
-I am a systems programmer and machine learning practitioner by trade.
-With these aptitudes, I pursue projects in the intersection of machine learning and game theory.
-I also spent four summers at [Meta](https://about.meta.com/) (working on ML infrastructure, among other things) and have two years of leadership experience as an engineering lead at [UC Berkeley SAIT](https://technology.berkeley.edu/SAIT).
+I graduated from [UC Berkeley](https://www.berkeley.edu/) intellectually invested in mathematics and computer science.
+Concretely, I am both a systems programmer and machine learning practitioner.
+I spent all four of my summers at [Meta](https://about.meta.com/) (building machine learning infrastructure, among other things) and have two years of leadership experience as an engineering lead at [UC Berkeley SAIT](https://technology.berkeley.edu/SAIT).

 ---